seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 6. Opens up port on host and forwards to port in container
 7. Starts container by using the CMD in the image Dockerfile

+### Docker Swarm - orchestration

+#### Managing multiple containers the problems:

+- How do we automate container lifecycle?
+- How do we scale containers horizontally?
+- How do we ensure containers are re-created if they fail?
+- How do we ensure containers are running on all nodes?
+- How do we ensure the right containers are running on the right nodes?
+- How can we replae containers without downtime (blue/green deployment)?
+- How can we control/track where containers get started?
+- How can we create cross-node virtual networks?
+- How can we ensure only trusted servers run our containers?
+- How can we store secrets, keys, passwords and get them to the right container when it needs it?

+#### What is Docker Swarm?

+- Swarm is Docker's orchestration tool
+- Swarm is built inside Docker
+- Swarm is a clustering and scheduling tool for Docker containers
+- Swarm is the native clustering engine for Docker
+- Swarm is a group of Docker engines running in swarm mode
+- Not enabled by default, new commands when enabled
+    - `docker swarm` - manage swarm
+    - `docker node` - manage swarm nodes
+    - `docker service` - manage services
+    - `docker stack` - manage Docker stacks
+    - `docker secret` - manage secrets

+#### Docker Swarm - manager nodes:

+- Manager nodes are responsible for maintaining the desired state of the swarm
+- Manager nodes elect a leader to conduct orchestration tasks
+- Manager nodes maintain the cluster state
+- Manager nodes schedule services
+- Manager nodes serve as the swarm HTTP API endpoints
+- Manager nodes enforce policies
+- Manager nodes encrypt/decrypt secrets
+- Manager nodes are the only nodes where you can run `docker swarm` commands

+#### Docker Swarm - worker nodes:

+- Worker nodes receive and execute tasks dispatched from manager nodes
+- Worker nodes run containers and services
+- Worker nodes report back to manager nodes

+Docker swarm commands:
+- `docker info` - check if swarm is active
+- `docker swarm init` - initialize swarm
+- `docker node ls` - list nodes in swarm
+- `docker service create alpine ping 8.8.8.8` - create service
+- `docker service ls` - list services
+- `docker service ps <service name>` - list tasks in service
+- `docker service update <service name> --replicas <number of replicas>` - update service
+- `docker service ls` - list services (replicas column shows number of replicas)
+- `docker service ps <service name>` - list tasks in service (desired state column shows number of replicas)
+- `docker update --help` - show help for update command (e.g. `docker service update --help`, this command shows help for service update command)

+#### Docker Swarm - Creating 3 Node Swarm Cluster

+- Create 3 VMs (e.g. using VirtualBox)
+- Install Docker on each VM (e.g. `curl -fsSL https://get.docker.com -o get-docker.sh` and `sudo sh get-docker.sh`)
+- Initialize swarm on one VM (e.g. `docker swarm init --advertise-addr` and `docker swarm join-token`)
+- Join other VMs to swarm as worker nodes e.g. `docker swarm join --token SWMTKN-xxxx `
+- Run `docker node ls` on manager node to verify swarm is active
+- Run `docker node update --role manager <node id>` on manager node to promote worker node to manager node
+- Run `docker swarm join-token manager` on manager node to get join token for manager node

 Test: `curl localhost:8800` # Should return html